PeteJames21/alx-backend-javascript/0x00-ES6_basic/README.md

 ## 100-createIteratorObject.js
 Write a function named `createIteratorObject`, that will take into argument a report Object created with the previous function `createReportObject`.
 This function will return an iterator to go through every employee in every department.

+## 101-iterateThroughObject.js
+Write a function named `iterateThroughObject`.
+The function’s parameter `reportWithIterator` is the return value from `createIteratorObject`.
+It should return every employee name in a string, separated by `|`